Ilê Axé Iyá Nassô Oká: Oxum Plaza

-Just inside the entrance to the temple grounds is a plaza dedicated to the goddess Oshun (Oxum in Portuguese).
+Just inside the entrance to the temple grounds is a plaza dedicated to the divinity Oshun (Oxum in Portuguese, Ọ̀ṣun in Yorùbá language).
 A distinctive feature is a shrine to this deity that is encircled by low walls in the shape of boat, known as the barco de Oxum.
 After the temple was designated a historic heritage site, the plaza was renovated according to a plan by the celebrated Modernist architect Oscar Niemeyer (1907-2012), one of only two of his designs that exist in the city of Salvador.

 Main temple

 The main structure of the terreiro, known as a barracão, is an elongated building on the side of the hill overlooking the plaza.
 It contains a large hall for rituals involving large numbers of people, including public ceremonies, as well as numerous smaller rooms.
 There is a spacious kitchen for food preparation, including ritual foods offered to the orixás, and private rooms for the temple's leaders.
 A white flag at the entrance to the barracão indicates its sacred nature.
 Atop the tiled roof of the barracão are the ritual symbols of Xango, signalling his role as patron of the temple.